lastflowers/lastflowers.github.io/ghuang.md

 ---
-title: Guoquan Huang - Univ. of Delaware
+title: "Guoquan Huang - Univ. of Delaware"
 use_math: true
 ---